karllhughes/personal-blog/readme.md

 - [Docker and Docker-Compose](https://docs.docker.com/compose/)

 ### Structure
+- `.data/*` The DB content is stored here, so it is ignored in version control.
 - `app/` The controllers, routes, middleware, database connections, etc. needed for the NodeJS application.
 This is where the bulk of the work happens.
 - `assets/` Un-built frontend files/scripts.
 - `bin/www` Application boot file.
 Probably don't need to change this much.
-- `database/*` The DB content is stored here, so it is ignored in version control.
+- `docker/` Docker Compose files and shell scripts.
 - `public/*` Built frontend files/scripts.
 - `views/*` Handlebars view templates.
-- `app.js` The Express application starting point.
-- `entry.js` The Webpack entry script.

 ## Docker Setup